wwk3j/sshPostGIS/README.txt

 user && password- the necessary security credentials for the PostGis database

 base_url-the url for geoserver
-Note: may be localhost with the portnumber specified from depending on Tomcat configurations, generally 8080 or the geoserver web interface.
+Note: may be localhost with the portnumber specified from depending on Tomcat configurations Generally 8080 or the geoserver web interface.

 gs_user-the username for the geoserver